-- It entails acting according to the rules, constitution and framework set out by the outside body. - It entails making independent and personal judgements in line with their duty of care to the outside body. - It entails reporting back, at least annually, to the Council or relevant committee. - It entails behaving ethically and following as far as applicable the Council's Code of Conduct. - It entails taking an active and informed role in the management of the outside body's affairs.
+- It entails acting according to the rules, constitution and framework set out by the outside body. - It entails making independent and personal judgments in line with their duty of care to the outside body. - It entails reporting back. - It entails behaving ethically and following as far as applicable the Council's Code of Conduct. - It entails taking an active and informed role in the management of the outside body's affairs.